MichaelAlestock/MichaelAlestock/README.md

 ## 👋 Howdy y'all!
-I'm Michael Alestock.
+I'm Anthony Alestock.

 I'm an IT Operations Specialist with aspirations of one day becoming a System Administrator.
 I'm passionate about automation and Windows administration.
 I'm a big fan of open-source too, I miss when you used to own the thing you bought 💔.